 Welcome to Declassified, a weekly humor column.

-Last time we gave you this picture:
+Last time we gave you this photograph:

 Paul Dallison is POLITICO‘s slot information editor.